Melissa Villarreal - Executive Artistic Director

 As a guest teacher she has been invited to teach workshops and master classes for St. Edward's University Ballet Folklorico and Ballet Afrique in Austin; and Nudo Piedi Contemporary Dance Company in Laredo, Texas.
 She has trained, taught, and mentored dancers for over 20 years.
 Her dance protégé, Juan Pablo Flores received a nomination nod from the 2012 Austin's Critic Table Awards for her 2012 work of "Engulfing Addiction", which she choreographed and directed.

-Ms. Villarreal is also the Director of Strategic Partnerships for Southwest Key Programs.
-For 12 years, she has led community events and programming to engage the community by weaving arts programming for youth and adults in Ballet Folklorico, Mariachi, Bilingual Theater, Spoken Word, and Orchestra with health and wellness activities.
+Ms. Villarreal is also the Associate Vice Presideint of Community Engagement for Southwest Key Programs.
+For 13 years, she has led community events and programming to engage the community by weaving arts programming for youth and adults in Ballet Folklorico, Mariachi, Bilingual Theater, Spoken Word, and Orchestra with health and wellness activities.
 An active arts advocate in the East Austin Community, Ms. Villarreal serves as a catalyst for artists of color which specifically serve the East Austin community.
 Her focus is to build strong relationships with artists of color, in high support of reprsentation for youth and families in East Austin, and providing equitable access to the arts to underserved populations of Austin.
-Additional key roles she holds is President of LULAC Council #4760, East Austin Lion's Club, Arts Advisory for Ashe Arts Academy, and Dove Springs Youth Advisory Council.
+Additional key roles she holds is Board Chair of LULAC National Educational Learning Service Centers, Deputy Director of LULAC District 12, Vice President of the East Austin Lion's Club, and Board of Directors for Sana Yoga .
 In Spring 2010 and 2012, she was nominated by Southwest Key for the Ballet Austin Guild's "Women On Their Toes Award", due to her extensive commitment and dedication of services to the East Austin Community through the arts.
 In December 2015, Ms. Villarreal received the Southwest Key Programs “Angel Award” for her dedication to the arts in East Austin.